jmacd/opentelemetry-specification/specification/metrics-api.md

 Measures support `Record(value)`, signifying in the code and to the SDK that events report individual measurements.
 Measures are defined as `NonNegative` by default, meaning that negative values are invalid.
-Non-negative measures are typically used to record timing information such as a duration, usually defined as non-negative.
+Non-negative measures are typically used to record absolute values such as durations and sizes.

+As an option, measures can be declared as `Signed` to indicate support for positive and negative values.
+TODO: term for `Signed` ok?

 ### Discussion